 Constitution & By-laws

-The Constitution & By-Laws of the Canadian Bioethics Society were most recently revised at the Annual General Meeting in May 2019, as below.
+The Constitution & By-Laws of the Canadian Bioethics Society were most recently revised at the Annual General Meeting in May 2020.

 Article 1: Name